Hemolytic Anemia in Children

 - Stem cell transplant.
 Damaged bone marrow cells are replaced with donor bone marrow.

-What are the complications of hemolytic anemia?
+What are the complications of hemolytic anemia in a child?

 Complications depend on the cause of the hemolytic anemia and include: